the-nose-knows/opencv_image_searcher/README.md

 3. Grab a base image you want to have scanned and name it `image_base.png` and place it at the base directory for this repo
 4. Set the pattern image you want to have located and name it `image_pattern.png` and place it at the base directory for this repo

-## Extras needed Visual Studio 2015
+## Extras needed for Visual Studio 2015

 None of these changes affect `Source.cpp`